Miosp/Tessy/README.md

 I always felt like `make` and `just` were too simple, while `gradle` was a bit complex when needing to do simple tasks, while also being slow.

+For now the development will be rapid and will happen on the `master` branch.
+This will change in the future, when the project will be more stable.

 ## Features I aim for
 - Dependency-based task execution
 - File change detection, so only tasks with changed dependencies are executed